big-squid/react-microfe/README.md

 }
 ```

+The above wont work for our microfrontend because we want the providers to be part of the exported App component.
 The only thing that needs to change in the above example is that ReduxProviders, Routers, and any other global providers should be available as part of your app.js files default export.
 Also keep in mind what styles you do and don't want to come along with your microfrontend.

 ```jsx
 // A modified example for react-microfe.
 DO THIS!